Published by Gingko Press

 300+ pages, 9" x 12"

 Set amongst the reggae scene of late 70s Jamaica, the film Rockers achieved instant cult status among music and cinema fans.
 Rockers’ director, Ted Bafaloukos, has received many accolades for his work on the film, but the fact that he was also a fine writer and undercover photographer is often overlooked.
-In 2005, just before his death, Bafaloukos penned this vivid and never-before-published autobiography.
+Bafaloukos penned this vivid autobiography in 2005 and passed in 2016.

 The director’s intense experiences in Jamaica and New York between ’75 – ’78 provide the substance of the scorching stories within, including; gunshots at his first ever reggae concert in Brooklyn, the director’s bizarre arrest for suspicion of being a CIA operative, paranoia at the Bob Marley compound, musicians-turned actors’ “rude boy” antics, and naturally, sympathetic, highly descriptive recollections of the music that first drew Bafaloukos into Jamaica’s music and culture.

 An invaluable collection of photographs taken during the conception, writing and production of the film captures the zeitgeist and breathes life into the book.
 Production stills and photos taken during the era by Bafaloukos form the visual, cinematic backbone of the tome, faithfully rendering the amazing people, styles, and locations in living, breathing color.
 Taken all together, the text and images within Rockers will uncover new facets of this all-important era in Reggae music for even the most seasoned reggae aficionados.
 Beyond reggae circles, this new anthology offers an unparalleled snapshot of a highly fantasized and sought after je-ne sais-quoi: the all-time Jamaican cool.